nonchalantroy/kod/guide/README.md

 ## What it is

-Mindmeld aims to combine all working parts of numerology, psychology and astrology (yes!).
+Mindmeld aims to combine all working parts of blood type diet, numerology, psychology and astrology (yes!).
 The methods we utilize here are mostly unknown to the general public; most people know about sun signs (Capricorn, Taurus, blah) which has 1 out of 12 possibilities.
 One method here uses (G. Lewi's) all sun and moon combinations which has 12x12 = 144 character possibilities.
 Lewi method also looks at other planet combinations that can supply additional information.

 Jan Spiller method looks at moon readings differently; the result is another in-depth character reading.
 The accuracy of this reading can